Assault Battalion No. 5 (Rohr): Legacy

 Since the German stormtroopers of World War I lost their positions when the Reichswehr was downsized, a large number sought some form of employment within various paramilitary groups during the Weimar era.
-Many former soldiers rejoined military service as members of the Freikorps, paramilitary units that were trained, equipped and led by the Reichswehr.
-After the failed Kapp Putsch, unemployed soldiers began to drift to right-wing militant groups like Der Stahlhelm, who catered to the worries of German veterans.
+Large numbers of former soldiers rejoined military service as members of the Freikorps, interwar paramilitary units raised and organized by German veterans, ostensibly to defend Germany from communist groups such as the Spartakusbund and KPD.
+These groups at times fought under direct command of the Reichswehr and were frequently used by the German government to put down rebellions and strikes.
+However, after the failed Kapp Putsch, where a number of Freikorps units and other right-wing paramilitaries attempted to overthrow the Weimar Republic and install an autocratic military dictatorship, the Freikorps were removed from senior military positions, outlawed and partially replaced with what would become known as the Black Reichswehr.
+Consequently, many unemployed soldiers also began to align themselves with right-wing militant groups like Der Stahlhelm, who catered to the worries of German veterans.
 Aspects of the extreme militaristic culture of German stormtroopers during World War I (such as the "stab-in-the-back myth") created conditions for extensive right-wing violence, which was in large part responsible for the rise of the Nazi party.
-The Nazis' Weimar-era paramilitary force, the SA, was staffed by many former stormtroopers and was named after the original title of the 5th Assault Battalion, the Sturmabteilung.
+The name of the Nazis' Weimar-era paramilitary force, the Sturmabteilung, reflects its roots in the culture of German militarism, sharing its title with the temporary designation afforded to early trench-raiding experiments in the Imperial German Army like the 5th Assault Battalion.